ArvindNagar91/ArvindNagar91/README.md

 - 👋 Hi, I’m @ArvindNagar91
 - 👀 I’m interested in Automation and DevOps
 - 🌱 I’m currently learning PowerShell and AWS and
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on HCL and PowerShell
-- 📫 How to reach me ...
+- 📫 arvindnagar91@gmail.com

 <!---
 ArvindNagar91/ArvindNagar91 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.